wkcosmology/wkcosmology.github.io/README.md

 -   `blog page`
     -   `blog_sidebar.html`: html template to generate the sidebar for each blog page
-    -   `blog_header.html`: html tempalte to generate the header for each blog page
+    -   `blog_header.html`: html template to generate the header for each blog page
     -   `blog_meta.json`: generated meta files for the blogs, containing the title, path, date and table of content.